- Home Performance Audit

 - New Construction & Remodeling

-Ice dams form at the edges of roofs and result in dangerous icicles that can wreak havoc on your home’s gutters, siding, roof and attic.
-Ice dam removal is difficult and must be done regularly, while ice dam prevention measures only need to be done once to impede ice dam formation.
+Ice dams and heavy icicles can wreak havoc on your home’s gutters, siding, roof and attic.
+Removing them is difficult and must be done regularly; however, preventing them requires just a few preventive measures which need to be done only once.